PistonsofDoom/OCTMM/docs/src/commands.md

 ## Create
 `UNIMPLEMENTED`

-Creates a project directory & project files within the current working directory.
+Creates an empty audio project

 ### Args
 - Name: Name of the project, can only use the characters: